stereoplegic/structor/docs/README.md

   <img width="30%" src="https://raw.githubusercontent.com/ipselon/structor/dev-05/docs/img/structor-workspace-mode-switch-btns.png" />
 </p>

 On this stage of the tutorial the current page is in the edit mode.
-Consequently you can select a component on the page.
-There are several way to select component.
-But now you can just click somewhere on the text element.

-On a separate note, we should understand what is a component in terms of the Structor's workspace.
+On a separate note, we should understand what is a component and component model in terms of the Structor's workspace.
 The page in the workspace consists of multiple React components which are described in JSON format with a simple tree structure.
+Consequently, we may tell that a page model (tree) includes many components' models (leaves and branches).

 ```json5
 01  "type": "Panel",